 These rituals not only help you feel more calm and prepared, but they also keep your brain sharp.
 A 2007 New York Academy of Sciences study found that meditation and visualization enhance cognition and brain longevity.
-(For more, see “Build a Better Brain” in the October 2007 archives.)
+(For more, see “Build a Better Brain.”)
 Smith also recommends regular strength training, including yoga or Pilates, because, she says, this type of conditioning “boosts confidence, improves posture and gives you more energy.”

 Keep in mind that the energy you project during your presentation depends, in part, on your overall level of well-being.
 The vitality that results from a combination of exercise, nutrition and sleep simply cannot be faked.
 “Together,” says Smith, “they help you project the image of a strong, capable and centered professional.”

 THE EVENT – A Stressful Conversation With your Boss

 The Average Professional: Loses sleep worrying about the conversation — whether it’s pitching a new idea, asking for a raise or receiving feedback about a recent project — and feels nervous and irritable in anticipation of a difficult tug-of-war.

 The Corporate Athlete: Knows that self-confidence is a skill you have to practice, as you would any other.
 Prepares for the conversation mentally, emotionally and physically.